It used to mean long days lying in the shade, listening to the distant hum of a lawn mower, waiting for Christmas and then school.

 - Grilled seasonal vegetables

-Dessert can’t get more easy than a tub of ice cream.
+Dessert can’t get easier than a tub of ice cream.
 You’ve served nibbles, marinated meats, made salads and everyone is full.
 It’s more than ok to let dessert be an afterthought.

 But if you want to go to a little more trouble, here are some cheap and easy summer dessert ideas.